chaarlottte/chaarlottte/README.md

 - Programming languages such as Kotlin, Java, Python, JavaScript, and a few others
 - Artificial intelligence and machine learning
 - Backend development and engineering
-- Malware creation, threat analysis, reverse engineering, and penetration testing
+- Cybersecurity (threat analysis, reverse engineering, and penetration testing)
 - System administration
 - Working with the Minecraft Protocol
 - Mixins (SpongePowered), Gradle, Maven